Libya Unity Govt Seizes Airbase In New Blow For Rival Haftar - UrduPoint

 According to the GNA, these systems were provided to Haftar by the United Arab Emirates.

-GNA commander Mohamad Gammoudi said the final attack on Al-Watiya was launched at dawn Monday, with air support, in a context where the base was surrounded on three fronts.
+GNA commander Mohamad Gammoudi said the final attack on Al-Watiya was launched at dawn Monday, with air support, as the base was surrounded on three fronts.

 "We did not meet with much resistance.
 A few armoured vehicles tried to slow down our advance while providing cover for retreating Haftar militiamen," he added.